-Being a for-profit business, The Clinic pays more than $450,000 in property taxes annually, helping Benton County, the City of Corvallis, and the 509J School District provide services and facilities that enhance our quality of life.
+Being a for-profit business, The Clinic pays nearly $500,000 in property taxes annually, helping Benton County, the City of Corvallis, and the 509J School District provide services and facilities that enhance our quality of life.

-In January 2013, the Oregon Healthcare Workforce Institute published the results of a study on the economic contributions of Oregon’s physician practices.
-Based on its data for Benton, Linn, and Lincoln Counties, The Corvallis Clinic is responsible for more than 1,745 jobs here, and a value-added contribution to the local economy of $137,050,000.
+In January 2018, the American Medical Association published the results of a study on the economic impact of Oregon’s physician practices.
+Based on its data, The Corvallis Clinic is responsible for more than 1,474 jobs here, and a value-added contribution to the local economy of $246,889,590.

 The Corvallis Clinic recognizes its responsibility to preserve resources and protect our environment.
 We have multiple initiatives underway throughout the organization to use energy more efficiently, to recycle goods, and to conserve materials — all to reduce our carbon footprint.